 Ways To Write A Lunch Box Note For Your Child

-You can come up with different creative ideas to write a lunch box note for your child.
+You can come up with different creative ideas to write a lunch box note filled with messages of love for your child.

 1. Funny notes